openmapeditor/openmapeditor/README.md

     ```

 2.  **Provide API Keys**
-    To enable routing, search, and elevation services, you need to provide your own API keys.
+    To enable features that rely on external services, you need to provide your own API keys.

     - Make a copy of the template file `js/secrets.js.example`.
     - Rename the copy to **`js/secrets.js`**.